 How does the Net Reporter Score work?

-When a phishing campaign is sent to test employees security awareness, the actions of the employees with regards to the phishing test are evaluated.
+When a phishing campaign is sent to test employee security awareness, the actions of the employee with regards to the phishing test are evaluated.
 Through the KillPhish reporting feature, employees can report when they receive a suspicious email, including the test emails.